 - With a table preview of submission data

-- OData live data feed for analysis with tools like Excel, Power BI, and Tableau
+- OData live data feed for analysis with tools like Excel and Power BI

 - Integrated checklist-based help system

 - Automatic, encrypted off-site data backups to Google Drive